surya142002/X-ray-Fracture-Detection/README.md

 | ![X-ray 1](images/1.png) | ![Heatmap 1](images/2.png) |
 | ![X-ray 2](images/3.png) | ![Heatmap 2](images/4.png) |

+Clearly the model is not looking for fractures but rather trying to understand the different bone formations to classify at this moment.

 ## 📈 **Final Results**

 - **Best Test Accuracy:** **55.0%** (ResNet50 Fine-Tuned)